Sannohe Castle: Description

 Sannohe Castle is located at a strategic junction of the Ōshū Kaidō with the Mabechi River and one of its tributaries, the Appigawa.
-The castle is situated on a long and narrow hilltop with dimensions of approximately 500 meters by 200 meters, with sheer 70 meter sides, extending northwest to southeast.
+The castle is situated on a long and narrow hilltop with dimensions of approximately 500 meters by 200 meters, with a sheer 70 meter sides, extending northwest to southeast.
 This area was divided into 20 enclosures at various levels, each surrounded by earthen walls.
 The main bailey is the highest and largest enclosure, with dimensions of 100 by 200 meters.
-Lower enclosures held the residences of relatives and important retainers, the garrison, stables and several ponds.
+Lower enclosures held the residences of relatives and important retainers, as well as the garrison, stables, and several ponds.
 In the Edo period, the most important enclosures were rebuilt with stone walls, and gates.